Marmarossa/Marmarossa/README.md

 ## 🌱 Currently Exploring

-- 🚀 Learning Full Stack Web Development
+- 🚀 Learning Game Development in Godot
-  - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
-  - Navigating through the world of React Router for seamless page transitions.
-  - Styling with Tailwind CSS to create modern and responsive user interfaces.
-  - Building server-side applications with Django, a powerful Python web framework.
-  - Diving into PostgreSQL for efficient and scalable database management.
+  - Taking a course in Pixel art to create some 2D sprites for the game
+  - Tinkering with Signals to learn more about how different inputs and changes affect the game

+- Learning Python, Shell, Go at Boot.dev
+  - Currently developing a game using Pygame
+  - Learning about the current cooperations of development teams using Git

  ## 🏆 Achievements

-- 🌟 Completed Hacktoberfest 2023 - Contributed to open source projects and celebrated the spirit of collaboration.

 ## 📬 Get in Touch

-- Connect with me on [Twitter](https://twitter.com/introvertedbot)
+- Connect with me on [LinkedIn](https://www.linkedin.com/in/mario-kodsi-6b2718107/)
-- Read more of my articles on [theenthusiast.dev](https://theenthusiast.dev)

 Thanks for stopping by!
 Let's connect and explore the fascinating world of technology together. 🚀